shnist/devart-template/project_code/app/README.md

 You'll need to [install the Android SDK](http://docs.phonegap.com/en/3.1.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) to build the .apk file locally.

+It was a mission to get this to work on Linux...

+Some useful Cordova commands:
+`cordova build`

+Builds the Android package

+`cordova emulate android`

+Spins up an emulator instance for the App.
+You may need to create an [Android Virtual Device first](http://developer.android.com/tools/devices/index.html) first.

 ## Get the App started in the browser during development

 Simple run `grunt` =)